Preventing high-cost claimants in “healthier” employee populations

 “‘If you build it, they will come’ doesn’t work for wellness programs,” says Dr. Gerald Hautman, Chief Medical Officer for UnitedHealthcare National Accounts.
 “Employers can help build a culture of wellness by internally marketing these programs to their employees as aggressively as they market their products to customers.”

-Employers offering a range of qualifying fitness and activity options and celebrating employee successes can go a long way in building an overall employee culture of wellness that can have multiple benefits to an organization.
+Employers offering a range of qualifying fitness and activity options, and celebrating employee successes can go a long way in building an overall employee culture of wellness.
 That’s where more on-site resources can help.
-Regular workplace access to lunchtime fitness, yoga or physical therapy options can actually enhance day-to-day productivity and may help avoid more costly and prolonged absences for preventable conditions.
+Regular workplace access to lunchtime fitness, yoga or physical therapy options may enhance day-to-day productivity and help avoid more costly and prolonged absences for preventable conditions.

-“Different people are motivated by different things,” Dr. Bruns says.
+“Different people are motivated by different things,” Bruns says.
 “For some it might be healthy recipes, while for others it might be a fitness app.
-To help improve results, employers should consider taking the time to target their offerings to address where the member is with their health, where they want to be and what actions will optimize their specific situation, taking into consideration social determinants of care.”
+To improve results, employers will want to target their offerings to address where the member is with their health, where they want to be and what actions will optimize their specific situation, taking into consideration social determinants of care.”

 Implementing proactive, personalized care management